 , based on information you provide about your preferences and special needs.
 Continental breakfast (seven days a week) and evening meals (five days a week) are included in the program fee when you live with a host.

-The cost of the SU Florence Center program includes SU tuition and a program fee.
+The cost of the Syracuse Florence Center program includes Syracuse tuition and a program fee.
 Financial aid is available

 .
 For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2017-18.pdf